The Sony FX30 Camera Hands-On Review | Budget Cinema Camera

 8.5MomentScore

-This powerful workhorse is nearly identical to the Sony FX3 cinema camera but at a more affordable price.
+This powerful cinema camera is nearly identical to the Sony FX3 cinema camera but at a more affordable price.
 It's perfect for aspiring creators who want a camera to capture high-quality cinematic video with an advanced post-production workflow.
 Think the FX3 — but a slightly less expensive body with a slightly smaller sensor.
 And my gosh, does it work beautifully.
-Let's deep dive into who this camera is for, what the competitor cameras are on the market, and some impressive specs that any filmmaker should drool over.
-Be sure to watch our video to watch real-life comparison footage of the FX3 vs. FX30.
+Let's go deep into who this camera is for, what the competitor cameras are on the market, and some impressive specs that any filmmaker should drool over.
+Be sure to watch our video for real-life comparison footage of the FX3 vs. FX30.
 Do you see a difference?

 To Know: